Analysis of a non-local and non-linear Fokker-Planck model for cell crawling migration: The model

-The boundary condition accounts for polymerisation at the edge of the cell, while $k_d$ describes depolymerisation in the cell body.
+The boundary condition accounts for polymerization at the edge of the cell, while $-k_d$ describes depolymerization in the cell body.

 \begin{remark} Note that equation \eqref{eq:poisson} is similar but different from the model first introduced in \cite{Blanch}.
-Indeed in our case the polymerisation is modeled through a pressure term and not a velocity one. \end{remark}
+Indeed in our case the polymerization is modeled through a pressure term and not a velocity one. \end{remark}